f5devcentral/f5-velos-training/docs/initial_setup_of_velos_system_controllers.rst

 User Management -> Users
 ------------------------

-Local Users may be defined, passwords set or changed, and then assigned to specific roles (Admin or Operator).
+Local Users may be defined, passwords set or changed and then assigned to specific roles (Admin or Operator).
 An account may also be locked, and that may be changed here.

 .. image:: images/initial_setup_of_velos_system_controllers/image49.png
   :align: center